The sneakers eyelets don't contain nickel, but are made of metal we didn't source ourselves.

 © Antoine Huot

-Having seen the success of our repairing services, we realized we wanted to continue working on this project.
+Having seen the success of our repair services, we realized we wanted to continue working on this project.
+In July 2021 we launched a second VEJA cobbler shop in Galeries Lafayette, Paris.

 Cobbler shop in Galeries Lafayette